 settles in a vacuole.
 The establishment of this survival and replication niche depends on effectors of T3SS2, although effectors of the system encoded in SPI1 also participate.
 Salmonella settles in a vacuole.
 The establishment of this survival and replication niche depends on effectors of T3SS2, although effectors of the system encoded in SPI1 also participate.

-SlrP has a domain with several leucine-rich repeat (LRR) motifs that are often involved in protein-protein interactions.
-In the carboxyl terminal region it has another domain called NEL that is present in other effectors that are part of a new family of proteins with ubiquitin ligase activity.
-Our group demonstrated that SlrP possesses this activity and that it is capable of interacting with human thioredoxin (Trx), ubiquitylating it and causing a drop in its activity (Bernal-Bayard & Ramos-Morales, 2009).
+SlrP possesses a domain with several leucine-rich repeat (LRR) motifs that are often involved in protein-protein interactions.
+In the carboxyl terminal region it has another domain called NEL that is present in other effectors that are part of a new family of proteins with ubiquitin ligase activity, to which the effectors SspH1 and SspH2 also belong (Bullones-Bolaños et al., 2022).
+Our group demonstrated that SlrP has this activity and that it is capable of interacting with human thioredoxin (Trx), ubiquitylating it and causing a drop in its activity (Bernal-Bayard & Ramos-Morales, 2009).
 We solved the three-dimensional structure of the complex formed by SlrP and Trx in collaboration with the group of Dr. S. Nessler (Orsay, France).
 The two proteins form a heterotetramer in which the two SlrP molecules interact with the two Trx molecules, with one via the aforementioned LRR domain, the other via a linker region between the LRR domain and the NEL domain ( Zouhir et al.Ramos-Morales, 2009).
 We solved the three-dimensional structure of the complex formed by SlrP and Trx in collaboration with the group of Dr. S. Nessler (Orsay, France).
 The two proteins form a heterotetramer in which the two SlrP molecules interact with the two Trx molecules, with one via the aforementioned LRR domain, the other via a linker region between the LRR domain and the NEL domain ( Zouhir et al., 2010).
 The effect of both interactions could explain the increase in the rate of cell death that we have observed in HeLa cell cultures expressing SlrP.
 On the other hand, we also studied the conditions of expression and secretion of SlrP (Cordero-Alba & , 2010).
 The effect of both interactions could explain the increase in the rate of cell death that we have observed in HeLa cell cultures expressing SlrP.
 On the other hand, we also studied the conditions of expression and secretion of SlrP (Cordero-Alba

 , 2010).
 The effect of both interactions could explain the increase in the rate of cell death that we have observed in HeLa cell cultures expressing SlrP.
 On the other hand, we also studied the conditions of expression and secretion of SlrP (Cordero-Alba star , 2010).
 The effect of both interactions could explain the increase in the rate of cell death that we have observed in HeLa cell cultures expressing SlrP.
 On the other hand, we also studied the conditions of expression and secretion of SlrP (Cordero-Alba & Ramos-Morales, 2013).
 In addition, transcriptomic analysis was performed on HeLa cells stably transfected with the SteA effector gene.
 The expression of SteA in these epithelial cells, through the modification of different signal transduction pathways, resulted in an alteration of cell morphology and a decrease in the rate of spontaneous cell death, intercellular junctions and migration speed. cell phone (Cardinal-Muñoz et al.Ramos-Morales, 2013).
 In addition, transcriptomic analysis was performed on HeLa cells stably transfected with the SteA effector gene.
 The expression of SteA in these epithelial cells, through the modification of different signal transduction pathways, resulted in an alteration of cell morphology and a decrease in the rate of spontaneous cell death, intercellular junctions and migration speed. cell phone (Cardinal-Muñoz

 Ramos-Morales, 2013).
 In addition, transcriptomic analysis was performed on HeLa cells stably transfected with the SteA effector gene.
 The expression of SteA in these epithelial cells, through the modification of different signal transduction pathways, resulted in an alteration of cell morphology and a decrease in the rate of spontaneous cell death, intercellular junctions and migration speed. cell phone (Cardinal-Muñoz Salmonella Ramos-Morales, 2013).
 In addition, transcriptomic analysis was performed on HeLa cells stably transfected with the SteA effector gene.
-The expression of SteA in these epithelial cells, through the modification of different signal transduction pathways, resulted in an alteration of cell morphology and a decrease in the rate of spontaneous cell death, intercellular junctions and migration speed. cell phone (Cardinal-Muñoz srfJ is positively regulated by PhoP through the SsrA/SsrB two-component system and negatively by IolR, the repressor of genes involved in the use of myo-inositol as a carbon source (Cordero-Alba et al.is positively regulated by PhoP through the SsrA/SsrB two-component system and negatively by IolR, the repressor of genes involved in the use of myo-inositol as a carbon source (Cordero-Alba srfJ is positively regulated by PhoP through the SsrA/SsrB two-component system and negatively by IolR, the repressor of genes involved in the use of myo-inositol as a carbon source (Cordero-Alba Salmonella is positively regulated by PhoP through the SsrA/SsrB two-component system and negatively by IolR, the repressor of genes involved in the use of myo-inositol as a carbon source (Cordero-Alba Salmonella is positively regulated by PhoP through the SsrA/SsrB two-component system and negatively by IolR, the repressor of genes involved in the use of myo-inositol as a carbon source (Cordero-Alba et al.is positively regulated by PhoP through the SsrA/SsrB two-component system and negatively by IolR, the repressor of genes involved in the use of myo-inositol as a carbon source (Cordero-Alba
+The expression of SteA in these epithelial cells, through the modification of different signal transduction pathways, resulted in an alteration of cell morphology and a decrease in the rate of spontaneous cell death, intercellular junctions and migration speed. cell phone (Cardinal-Muñoz srfJ is positively regulated by PhoP through the SsrA/SsrB two-component system and negatively by IolR, the repressor of genes involved in the use of myo-inositol as a carbon source (Cordero-Alba et al.is positively regulated by PhoP through the SsrA/SsrB two-component system and negatively by IolR, the repressor of genes involved in the use of myo-inositol as a carbon source (Cordero-Alba srfJ is positively regulated by PhoP through the SsrA/SsrB two-component system and negatively by IolR, the repressor of genes involved in the use of myo-inositol as a carbon source (Cordero-Alba Salmonella is positively regulated by PhoP through the SsrA/SsrB two-component system and negatively by IolR, the repressor of genes involved in the use of myo-inositol as a carbon source (Cordero-Alba Salmonella is positively regulated by PhoP through the SsrA/SsrB two-component system and negatively by IolR, the repressor of genes involved in the use of myo-inositol as a carbon source (Cordero-Alba et al., 2017).
+More recently we have shown that SrfJ is a glucosylceramidase that alters the lipidome and proteome of the host cell (Aguilera-Herce et al. 2023).

 Representative bibliography